chiarac20/personal-manual/Git-commands.md

 **git log** shows the list of the last commits (including their ashes)

+**git fetch** updates the local branches with a report of the missing commits needed to be aligned with the correspondent branch on the server

 **git cherry-pick** copies the changes of one commit

 **git rebase** it can be used for 2 actions: to rebase a branch based on another one  or to squash multiple commits into one commit